 6.3.5 While most buildings are set in spacious plots, the exceptions to this are two sets of terraced workers cottages on the corner of Titsey Road.
 The difference in height and scale between the two demonstrates their separate development.
-The fenestration on these buildings has been replaced with modern uPVC units.
+The fenestration on some of these dwellings has been replaced with modern uPVC units.